Alex Traiman

 Appears in these episodes:

 The Jewish Journalism Association sponsors the annual Magen Awards.
 These are bestowed upon any individual, publication, or organization for contributions to journalism and as well as service to the Jewish and/or Israeli communities.
 Membership in the JJA is not a requirement for consideration.
 Awards are not made in categories but for notable achievements.
-The JJA recognizes the interruptions and disruptions that impacted our world due to COVID-19, and the first annual Magen Awards will therefore encompass the years 2019, 2020 and 2021.
+The JJA recognizes the interruptions and disruptions that impacted our world due to COVID-19, and the first Magen Awards will therefore encompass the years 2019–2023.
 Join us for this new tradition of excellence.

 The observance of Yom Ha'atzmaut—Israeli Independence Day—began at sunset on May 4/4 Iyyar.
 Erick Stakelbeck, host of The Watchman, and JNS Jerusalem Bureau Chief Alex Traiman join Edwin to celebrate what the Jewish State has meant to the Jewish people and to all the world.
 Featuring special greetings from Jerusalem Deputy Mayor Fleur Hassan-Nahoum.

-The Biden Administration is now pressuring Israeli officials to abandon Israel's sovereignty over the entire city of Jerusalem.
-The first step is opening an illegal and illegitimate consulate to the Palestinians in the heart of Jerusalem.
+The Biden Administration has long been pressuring Israeli officials to abandon Israel's sovereignty over the entire city of Jerusalem.
+The first step was opening an illegal and illegitimate consulate to the Palestinians in the heart of Jerusalem.
 The move has outraged many in the Jewish Community worldwide and the Israeli government.
 They oppose such a move.
 Can it happen?
 What will happen?
 When will it happen?
 Brandeis Center president Alyza Lewin, international jurist and embassy analyst Marc Zell, and JNS Jerusalem Bureau Chief Alex Traiman join Edwin.

-Eran Lerman, VP, Jerusalem Institute for Strategy and Security, John Hajjar, US Director, World Council of Cedars Revolution, Steven Emerson, founder of the Investigative Project on Terrorism, and Alex Traiman, JNS Jerusalem Bureau Chief join Edwin to drill into the details.
+Eran Lerman, VP, the Jerusalem Institute for Strategy and Security, John Hajjar, US director, World Council for the Cedars Revolution, Steven Emerson, founder of the Investigative Project on Terrorism, and JNS Jerusalem Bureau Chief Alex Traiman join Edwin to drill into the details.

 Twenty years ago this week, IBM and the Holocaust exposed with crystal clarity—backed up with a literal tower of physical documentation—that IBM knowingly organized all six phases of the Holocaust: identification, exclusion, confiscation, ghettoization, deportation, and even extermination.
 All of this was done under the micromanagement of its celebrated CEO, Thomas Watson, Sr., operating from his New York office on Madison Avenue, and later through European subsidiaries.
 IBM has never denied a word of the book.
 Now University of Miami Holocaust scholar Samuel Edelman and JNS Jerusalem bureau chief Alex Traiman join Edwin as he shares the inside story behind the global revelation.